Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Description and examples of aliasing

 We now turn to the study of a real flow: the transition to turbulence of horizontal Taylor-Green vortices.
 The Taylor–Green vortex is an unsteady and exact solution of the incompressible Navier–Stokes equations derived by \citet{Taylor-Green}.
 It represents a simple yet fundamental configuration for studying vortex dynamics in periodic domains.
 For sufficiently large Reynolds number, the flow is unstable and transitions to turbulence, leading to energy dissipation and the decay of the flow, which eventually vanishes \cite{Taylor-Green,Debonis2013}.
 The corresponding solution, without its temporally decaying component and with zero vertical velocity (i.e., horizontal Taylor–Green vortices), is used as the initial condition in the Taylor–Green simulations presented in this paper.
 The horizontal components of the initial velocity are:

-We first consider two simulations using the RK4 scheme (i) fully dealiased with 2/3 truncation ($N = 192$) and (ii) with aliasing errors ($N = 128$), for a relatively small value of $\kmax\etamin=0.75$ so that dealiasing errors are large.
+We first consider two simulations (using the RK4 scheme) with the same $\kmax\etamin$ (i) fully dealiased with 2/3 truncation ($N = 192$) and (ii) with aliasing errors ($N = 128$).
+This yields a relatively small value of $\kmax\etamin=0.75$ so that dealiasing errors are large.
 These simulations are presented in Table~\ref{tab:192} and in Figs.~\ref{fig:spatialmeans:192}, \ref{fig:spectra:192} and \ref{fig:phys-fields:192}.

 Fig.~\ref{fig:spatialmeans:192} shows the temporal evolution of the total energy and energy dissipation for both resolutions, as well as the corresponding errors in the aliased case relative to the dealiased case.
 The figure shows differences, and thus errors in the aliased case, particularly at the transition to turbulence, i.e., when nonlinear terms induce the energy cascade to smaller scales.
 The minimum (in time) Kolmogorov scale is computed from the maximum (in time) mean energy dissipation $\varepsilon_{\max}$ as $\etamin = (\nu^3 /\varepsilon_{\max})^{(1/4)}$.
 Note that the time-average dissipation is approximately 0.6 times smaller than $\varepsilon_{\max}$ so that the average Kolmogorov length scale would be 1.14 times larger than $\etamin$.